kylejericson/Jamf-LAPS-Bootstrapper/README.md

 2. The Extension attribute Id from Jamf ![](https://github.com/kylejericson/Jamf-LAPS-Bootstrapper/blob/main/id.jpg)
 3. Jamf Pro user with rights to read the LAPS password via API
 4. Mac enrolled with a LAPS password in its inventory
+5. This tool uses Swiftdialog and is required before running this tool https://github.com/bartreardon/swiftDialog

 ![](https://github.com/kylejericson/Jamf-LAPS-Bootstrapper/blob/main/Jamf%20LAPS%20Bootstrapper.gif)